Sheridan Downtown Commercial Historic District

 Sheridan Downtown Commercial Historic District is a national historic district located at Sheridan, Indiana.
 It encompasses 38 contributing buildings and one contributing structure in the central business district of Sheridan.
 It developed between about 1880 and 1939, and includes notable examples of Italianate and Romanesque Revival style architecture.
 Notable buildings include the H.J.
 Thistlethwaite Building (1886), Carnegie library, First Christian Church (1910–1911), Higbee Buggy Company, American State Bank (1914), Stanley Brothers Building (c.
-1895), Slliot's Drugstore (c.
+1895), Elliot's Drugstore (c.
 1913), Indiana Telephone Company building (c.
 1910), and U.S. Post Office (1939–1940).

 It was listed on the National Register of Historic Places in 2007.